This easy southern apple & pecan salad will quickly become a staple in your house once you see how fast it comes together & how quickly it disappears.

 - The lemon juice is a nice addition because it will stop the apples and bananas from browning too much.
 Also, a splash of orange juice can add a nice flavor to the mix.
 But, don't add too much!
 You don't want it to become watery.
 A little goes a long way!

-This sweet family recipe has been around for eons!
+This family recipe has been around for eons!
 It’s fresh, simple, and always a crowd pleaser.
 Kids love it, too, which is a lovely bonus at any family meal.
-This southern apple pecan salad is a must try for your holiday table this year!
+This southern apple pecan salad is a must try for your summer or holiday table this year!